theriley106/Headspace-Bandwidth-Reducer/README.md

 All of these steps have been successfully implemented in the programs contained in this repository, with the exception of #6.
 I have no way of either viewing or modifying the way in which the app serves audio files.
 However, I have implemented the modified method of distributing audio using both [Python](bandwidthModifier.py) and [Javascript](templates/index.html).
 Additionally, the way in which silence durations are structured makes it relatively easy to implement #6 using Swift (IOS) or Kotlin (Android).

-Below you can find the audio structure that is returned from a GET request to the API endpoint "/getStructure/{sessionName}/{sessionDuration}"
+Below you can find the audio structure that is returned from a GET request to the API endpoint: /getStructure/{sessionName}/{sessionDuration}

 ```javascript
 [{"Duration": 2.44408, "Start": 52.9888, "End": 55.4329},